302 Taylor Health Science Center

 NURS 4030.
 Nursing Policy & Ethics.
 3 Hours.

 Addresses policy development, political influences and power, and nursing's involvement in the policy-making process.
 Legislation past and present, as well as ethical theories, frameworks, and the process of ethical inquiry are examined, explored, and analyzed as a basis for professional nursing practice, education, research, and decision-making.
 Prerequisite: NURS 3100.
 FA, SP.

 NURS 4040.
 Nursing Leadership Management.
 5 Hours.

 Explores the role of the professional nurse as a leader and manager of patient care by exploring strategies, processes, and techniques of the nurse leader and manager as well as theories, principles, and application of leadership and management within the professional nursing role.
 Prerequisite: NURS 3100 (can be concurrently enrolled).
 FA, SP.

 NURS 4600.
 Senior Capstone.
 6 Hours.

 Allows the student to select an area of interest and have an intensive experience focused on nursing leadership, research, and/or clinical practice.
 Student portfolios are used to design an individual learning experience in which students will integrate the role of the professional nurse with previous knowledge and experience.
 Students will meet the college requirement of 45 work hours per credit.
-Prerequisites: NURS 3200, NURS 3300, NURS 3400, NURS 4020, NURS 4030, NURS 4040; AND NURS 3600 AND NURS 3700 (can be concurrently enrolled).
+Prerequisites: NURS 3100, NURS 3200, NURS 3300, NURS 3400, NURS 3600, NURS 3700, NURS 4020, NURS 4030, and NURS 4040 (can be taken concurrently).
 FA, SP, SU.

 Vicky O'Neil, DNP, APRN, FNP-BC